-The Company remains sufficiently capitalised in each of the risk scenarios above.
-The Company does not expect any of these scenarios to undermine the strategy and business model of the Company.
+The Company remains sufficiently capitalised above regulatory minima in each of the risk scenarios above.

 The Company has specific risk appetite statements relating to the sensitivity of the balance sheet to individual risk factors.
 This is used to monitor and manage the degree of exposure to each risk factor.